skypeter1/VideoSearcher/README.md

 # Instructions

-First you gotta have [NodeJS](http://nodejs.org/download/) Installed
+First you got to have [NodeJS](http://nodejs.org/download/) Installed

 Then install npm an bower